spesmilo/electrum-docs/faq.rst

 - The server can lie by omission.
 That is, it can "forget" to mention (both confirmed and unconfirmed) transactions that are relevant to the client.

-- The main server is also used for fee estimates, and is trusted with those (low-high sanity limits are applied in the client)
+- All connected servers are polled for fee estimates, but whether those values are used depends on the "auto-connect" setting of the client.
+  With "auto-connect" disabled, only the fee estimates sent by the main server are used.
+  With "auto-connect" enabled, the client uses the median of all received fee estimates.
+  In either case, low-high sanity limits are applied in the client.

 - The main server is also used to broadcast the transactions the client makes.